Decision Forest: A Nonparametric Approach to Modeling Irrational Choice

 The parameter $\epsilon$ controls a trade-off between the depth of the ultimate forest and the probability of being able to create that forest.
 When $\epsilon$ is small, the factor $1 / (2 - \epsilon)$ will be closer to 1/2, leading to a large reduction in the size of the subcollections and a small depth.
 However, the probability of finding a product that results in this split will be small.
 When we enlarge $\epsilon$, then probability of existence of finding a ``good'' splitting product $p$ increases, but this comes with a price, because the depth scales like $O(\log_{2-\epsilon} M)$, which is increasing in $\epsilon$.

-In the proof of Theorem~\ref{thm:asymptotic_size_of_forest}, we essentially use this idea to obtain a bound on the probability of finding a forest of depth at most $\log_{2-\epsilon}(M / M_0) + M_0 + 1$, where $M_0$ is an integer constant that defines a limit on how small the size of a subcollection of assortments can be before applying Theorem~\ref{thm:perfect_fit_d_equal_m_plus_1}.
-Due to the recursive nature of how the splitting procedure is applied to repeatedly divide the collection of assortments, the probability bound satisfies a recursive inequality: for a given collection of assortments, the bound on the probability of finding a forest of depth $d$ that fits $\tilde{\Scal}$ is bounded by a quantity that involving the same probability bound but corresponding to a forest of depth $d - 1$ that fits a smaller subcollection of assortments.
+In the proof of Theorem~\ref{thm:asymptotic_size_of_forest}, we essentially use this idea to obtain a bound on the probability of finding a forest of depth at most $\log_{2-\epsilon}(M / M_0) + M_0 + 1$, where $M_0$ is an integer constant that defines a limit on how small the size of a subcollection of assortments can be before applying Theorem~\ref{thm:master_theorem_complexity}.
+Due to the recursive nature of how the splitting procedure is applied to repeatedly divide the collection of assortments, the probability bound satisfies a recursive inequality: for a given collection of assortments, the bound on the probability of finding a forest of depth at most $d$ that fits $\tilde{\Scal}$ is bounded by a quantity that involves the same probability bound but corresponds to a forest of depth at most $d - 1$ that fits a smaller subcollection of assortments.